 user: "[FORMAT + TASK for this specific request]"

-The first 4 bands get cached at 90% discount.
-The last 2 bands are computed fresh per request.
+The first 4 bands get cached at a 90% discount.
+The last 2 bands run fresh each time.
 On a 2,000-token prompt where 1,400 tokens are in bands 0-3, you save 90% on 1,400 tokens per request.

-After sinc-LLM structure + Anthropic caching:
+After sinc-LLM structure and Anthropic caching:

-At 10 batches per day, that is $5.55/day saved. $166/month.
-From prompt structure alone.
+At 10 batches per day, that is $5.55 saved per day, or $166 per month.
+All from prompt structure alone.

 {